mike-nguyen/atomic-host-tests/tests/improved-sanity-test/README.md

 $ ansible-playbook -i inventory tests/improved-sanity-test/main.yml
 ```

+To run against a cloud image, run with the option: `--tags cloud_image`
+To run against RHCOS, run with the option:  `--tags rhcos`

 *NOTE*: You are responsible for providing a host to run the test against and the
 inventory file for that host.